 SAT prep courses are built for the average student.
 Private tutoring is built for your student.

 For a student going from 1100 to 1250, a course may be sufficient.
-For a student targeting 1450–1560, precision matters enormously.
-The difference between position 8 and position 11 on a competitive college application can hinge on 30–50 points — points that a generic curriculum is unlikely to unlock.
+For a student targeting 1450β1560, precision matters enormously.
+The difference between a competitive and non-competitive application can hinge on 30β50 points β points that a generic curriculum is unlikely to unlock.

 Pacing: One-Size Schedules vs. Your Student’s Calendar